Useful information and contact details

 She has a particular interest in promoting organ donation and was a member of the Organ Donor Taskforce, working not only on the original 2008 report but on the subsequent reports on presumed consent and on organs for non UK residents.
 She was a member of the DH review group on cosmetic interventions.

 She is passionate about people and communicating science.
 Her commitment was recognised by the award of the OBE in the New Years Honours List 2011 for ‘services to the public understanding of science’.
-She is especially proud of her ‘Cruciblistes’, the many early career scientists whom she has helped with communication skills and policy work for the Crucible programmes (Scottish, Welsh and Heriot-Watt).
+She is especially proud of her ‘Cruciblistes’, the many early career scientists whom she has helped with communication skills and policy work for the Crucible programmes (Scottish, Welsh, Digital Economy and Heriot-Watt).

 She undertakes a great deal of hosting, facilitation, scripting and film work with science and innovation organisations, with government, with industry and with the European Commission (hosting the launch of the EC Digital Strategy in 2015).
 In 2013, she facilitated the G8 Summit on Dementia and in 2014, performed the same role for its legacy event.
 In 2016 she was the facilitator for the UN’s climate adaptation event in Rotterdam.

-She majored in immunology and genetics at UCL and was until 2015, Vice Chairman of Council of this university, which is ranked 4th in the world.
-She was also a member of the MRC Council for many years and continues to sit on various of its committees.
+She majored in immunology and genetics at UCL and was until 2015, Vice Chair of Council of this world leading university.
+She was also a member of the MRC Council for many years.
+In September 2017 she was appointed to the board of UKRI, a body which is responsible for the £6billion UK research and innovation strategy.
 She was a member of the Joint Committee on Vaccines and Immunisation for 8 years, sat on the Duff Enquiry investigating TGN 1412 and subsequently on the Clinical Trials Expert Advisory Group of the MHRA.
-She is on the advisory board of the Cheltenham Science Festival.
+She is Chair of the Cheltenham Science Festival.

-In the past, she has presented Tomorrow’s World (bringing in particular the image of a mouse, with a human ear attached, to a startled world), reported for Panorama, been the columnist of the Times, Guardian and the News of the World, worked with the Princess of Wales for 12 years and been the agony aunt of Good Housekeeping.
+In the past, she has presented the BBC’s iconic science series Tomorrow’s World (bringing in particular the image of a mouse, with a human ear attached, to a startled world), reported for Panorama, been the columnist of the Times, Guardian and the News of the World, worked with the Princess of Wales for 12 years and been the agony aunt of Good Housekeeping.